PaddlePaddle/docs/docs/install/index_en.rst

         python -m pip --version

 6. Confirm that Python and pip is 64 bit，and the processor architecture is x86_64(or called x64、Intel 64、AMD64)architecture.
-Currently, PaddlePaddle doesn't support arm64 architecture.
+Currently.
 The first line below outputs "64bit", and the second line outputs "x86_64", "x64" or "AMD64" :

     ::